 Competing in the championship is the privilege awarded to triathletes as the final stage of the Ironman series of qualifying events.

 2005 was that the year that the World Triathlon Corporation decided to institute the popular Ironman race named Ironman 70.3.
 This race contains shorter courses and is also known as a Half Ironman.
 It consists of a 1.9 km swim (1.2 miles), 90 km bike (56 miles), and 21.1 km run (13.1 miles).

 Just like the main Ironman race, the shorter version, Ironman 70.3, consists of a number of qualifying events.
 They all take place in different locations around the world along with the Ironman qualifying series.

 Every professional triathlete has the chance to participate in up to three 70.3 races.
 They can then use them for accumulating the necessary accumulated points for their championship qualifying ranking.

 While the Hawaii Ironman race is the father of them all, the truth is, every Ironman qualifying series (which consists of 28 events), has the same weight towards the final goal which is the Ford Ironman World Championship, that takes place every October in Kona, Hawaii.
-Five from the 28 events these series have, are Ironman 70.3 races.
+Five of the 28 events these series have, are Ironman 70.3 races.

 70.3 races are ideal for triathletes who want to challenge themselves through an Ironman completion.
-If they are not sure whether their physical state can handle it, then they should consider doing the Ironman 70.3 series as a great, less intense and demanding Ironman that has the power to prepare them for the main event.
+If they are not sure whether their physical state can handle it, then they should consider doing the Ironman 70.3 series as a great, less intense and demanding Ironman event that has the power to prepare them for the main event.
 Did you know the Ironman 70.3 series is statistically the fastest growing triathlon series in the world?

-What comes after Ironman?
+What comes after the main Ironman event?

 Everyone who has mastered the Ironman distance and race can easily consider doing the Hyperman.
 This is a race that is three times the Ironman distance.
 Triathletes should complete it in less than three days.